 - The self-hosted package costs $5- $10 per month.

 - Not cost-effective.

-Pinterest is another American social media platform like Tumblr that lets users share images of whatever interests them, create a collection, a collage, and an assorted profile based on such pictorial content.
+Pinterest is another American social media platform like Tumblr that lets users share images of whatever interests them, and create a collection, a collage, and an assorted profile based on such pictorial content.
 Viewers and followers follow such content for imagination, ideas, information, and a lot more knowledge.
 Pinterest is an alternative to Tumblr in terms of its similar visual-driven website platform that lets you post links, images, videos, texts, etc.